seekie/docker-jupyterlab/README.md

     seekie/jupyterlab --generate-config
 ```

 Modify the default configuration, which will now be available under $PWD.
-Then start the InfluxDB container.
+Then start the JupyterLab container.
 ```bash
 docker run -d --name jupyterlab \
     -p 8888:8888 \